 - 1. A summary, generated by the American Chemistry Council (ACC) Monitoring Agency, of all engine tests registered as part of the test program shall be included in the Candidate Data Package.
 The summary should include all tests registered under the same Sponsor ID and Sponsor Code as defined in Appendix B, and shall include the entire Formulation Code as defined in the registration for Part B (see Appendix B).
-The summary also shall include: - 1.
-A tabulation showing the Formulation Code and the fate of each registered test, completed, pending, or cancelled prior to the start of the test or terminated prior to completion of the test. - 2.
+The summary also shall include: - A tabulation showing the Formulation Code and the fate of each registered test, completed, pending, or cancelled prior to the start of the test or terminated prior to completion of the test. - 2.
 A tabulation showing the summary test results for all completed tests identified above. - 2.
 Documentation showing all formulations used to support the final formulation to assure that the customer can reproduce the intended formulation.
 If multiple viscosity grades are being supported, descriptions of each viscosity grade's final formulation shall be included.
-This documentation shall include: - Complete formulation recipes in either mass or volume percent, totaling 100%, listing base oils; viscosity modifier (VM), if any; detergent/dispersant/inhibitor (DI) package; pour point depressant, if any; and any other additive component.
+This documentation shall include: - 1.
+Complete formulation recipes in either mass or volume percent, totaling 100%, listing base oils; viscosity modifier (VM), if any; detergent/dispersant/inhibitor (DI) package; pour point depressant, if any; and any other additive component.
 If a VM is used, dispersant or non- dispersant designations shall be included.
 If a DI package is not used, individual components shall be listed.
-All formulation components must be clearly identified by trade name, stock or code number or any other definitive designation. - 2.
-The following physical and chemical characterization of all formulations, including those developed for Level 1 shall be included:
+All formulation components must be clearly identified by trade name, stock or code number or any other definitive designation. - The following physical and chemical characterization of all formulations, including those developed for Level 1 shall be included:

 All Formulations (Level 1) Final Formulation ASTM Test Methods

-Viscosity at 100°C X X D445
+Viscosity at 100°C X Х D445

-Viscosity at 40°C Х D445
+Viscosity at 40°C X D445

-HTHS at 150°C Х Х D4683 or D4624 or D4741
+HTHS at 150°C X Х D4683 or D4741 or D5481

-or D5481

-CCS (if W grade) Х Х D5293
+CCS (if W grade) X Х D5293

-MRV (if W grade) Х D4684
+MRV (if W grade) X D4684

-Elements X Х
+Elements X X

-TBN X Х D2896
+TBN X X D2896

-IR Х
+IR X

-known to be present for example Na Ma Ca Cu Zn N P Mo B S

-\ known to be present, for example, Na, Mg, Ca, Cu, Zn, N, P, Mo, B, S Note: All Tests above are to be conducted in laboratories current in participation in the ASTM International Proficiency Testing Program D.02 Interlaboratory Crosscheck Program for the particular test
+^{} known to be present, for example, Na, Mg, Ca, Cu, Zn, N, P, Mo, B, S Note: All Tests above are to be conducted in laboratories current in participation in the ASTM International Proficiency Testing Program for the particular test

 - 3. All base stocks used in all formulations, including the formulations supporting the final formulation, shall be analyzed for saturates, sulfur, and viscosity index by the appropriate ASTM test method listed in API 1509 Engine Oil Licensing and Certification System.
-Measured values, not typical values, are used to determine the API base stock group and all the analysis and API base stock group information shall be included.
-Base stocks - appropriate analysis (saturates, sulfur andviscosity index; see API 1509), not typical values, to determine basestock group categories shall be included. - 3.
+Measured values, not typical values, are used to determine the API base stock group and all the analysis and API base stock group information shall be included. - 3.
 Supporting performance test data for any minor formulation modifications requiring Level 2 support (see Appendix H).
 Supporting data are not required for minor formulation modifications which do not become part of the final formulation.